Digital Nomad Malaysia: The Only Guide You Will Ever Need

 Ipoh is also considered to be a haven for foodies, coming in as a close competition to the food in Penang.

-While Ipoh may not be as fast-paced or exciting as Kuala Lumpur or Penang, if you are a digital nomad who makes better in quiet, peaceful locations, then Ipoh is the perfect digital nomad destination for you.
+While Ipoh may not be as fast-paced or exciting as Kuala Lumpur or Penang, if you are a digital nomad who works better in quiet, peaceful locations, then Ipoh is the perfect digital nomad destination for you.

 One of the biggest pros of choosing Ipoh to be your digital nomad base is that the cost of living is relatively low compared to city or beach living.

 There are plenty of cafes where food is considered to be cheap.
-For example, it is easy to have a meal for less than USD4.
+For example, it is easy to have a meal for less than USD 4.

 Additionally, Ipoh also has affordable accommodation in the form of short-stay apartments or rest houses.